 - Flexibility exercises to improve range of motion

 - Weight-bearing exercises to improve muscle and bone strength

 - Techniques for maintaining proper posture

-- Exercises to help you prevent falls
+- Exercises to help you avoid falls

-- Nutrition consultation to improve bone strength
+- Nutrition consultation to improve bone strength7

 4. Bracing Provides Support